klust/LUMI-BE-training-materials/docs/intro-evolving/07-Slurm.md

 LUMI is a pre-exascale machine meant to foster research into exascale applications.
 As a result the scheduler setup of LUMI favours large jobs (though some users with large jobs will claim that it doesn't do so enough yet).
-Most nodes are reserved for larger jobs (in the `standard` and `standard-g` partitions), and the priority computation also favours larger jobs (in terms of number of nodes).
+So most nodes are reserved for larger jobs (in the `standard` and `standard-g` partitions), and the priority computation also favours larger jobs (in terms of number of nodes).
+The latter is also because those large jobs cannot benefit from a mechanism in the scheduler that allows smaller jobs to run when there is a suitable gap.

 When you submit a job, it will be queued until suitable resources are available for the requested time window.
 Each job has a priority attached to it which the scheduler computes based